Have you ever wondered what our God's name is?

-We have noted that from careful reading of Exodus 3:15 : 'The LORD (YaHWeH – a word which should mean in Hebrew “HE IS”, in the third person), ... has sent me to you.' ...
-And… “This is My name forever, and this is My memorial-name to all generations”; that as a memorial name or “token” of the name of God, “HE IS” should be a more appropriate interpretation.
+However we have noted that from careful reading of Exodus 3:15 : 'The LORD (YaHWeH – a word which should mean in Hebrew “HE IS”, in the third person), ... has sent me to you.' ...
+And...
+“This is My name forever, and this is My memorial-name to all generations”.
+As a memorial name or “token” of the name of God, “HE IS” is a more appropriate interpretation.

-YHVH is the third person singular, while eh-yeh (a-hayah) is the corresponding first person singular.
-The use of YHWH is verse 15 is narrating God’s decision to change it to the third person for the sake of Moses going back to speak to the Israelites, or for that matter to Pharaoh.
+YHVH is the third person singular, while eh-yeh (=a-hayah) is the corresponding first person singular.
+The use of YHWH in verse 15 is narrating God’s decision to change it to the third person for the sake of Moses going back to speak to the Israelites, or for that matter to Pharaoh.

 How can Moses come out with such a truth? – Indeed God reveals it to him.
 The amazing truth is...
 God has no name.
 This is a mind-blowing concept for in ancient times, all gods have names, the grander the better.
 Only in the scripture it is documental that our God actually has no name.
 Yahweh is given to Israel because God understands that humans need to have a memory tag and so God tell Moses to report that Yahweh has sent him.

 Furthermore, the concept that God has no name is stated plainly as a matter of fact, with no blistering arguments to convince the reader.
 Our God is not only great but totally confident of his greatness.